CPUs for CPU buying guide

 Clock speed

-The clock speed Is the most direct measurement of your CPU’s raw speed.
+The clock speed is the most direct measurement of your CPU’s raw speed.
 It measures the number of times per second your CPU cycles, and the more cycles per second your chip can do, the faster it goes.
 It’s not the only defining factor in terms of speed, but it is one of the most important ones.
 Some CPUs have the capacity to run the chip at even higher clock speeds (overclocking), If that sounds intriguing to you, make sure you read up on what it entails and the possible drawbacks.
 Overclocking is not for the casual PC builder.

 Threads

 Unlike the CPU cores, threads are not physical parts of CPUs.
 They are virtual components that manage a related pile of tasks that the cores are working on.
 Your threads make sure that the related tasks have the resources they need and are ready in time for dependent tasks to use them.
 The threads pass the tasks to the CPU cores.
+The most recent technological advancement for CPU threading is Simultaneous Multi-Threading (SMT).
+SMT improves the allocation of CPU resources when running multiple independent threads.

 Caches